Skip to content

 At Knockalla Caravan Park, you can expect family-friendly accommodation options like RV rentals, or you can choose to bring your own caravan or tent.
 In this park, you’ll have the level of comfort that suits your preferences.

 The park has amenities like swimming pools and entertainment facilities to keep boredom at shore during your stay.
 Knockalla Caravan Park is also a haven for golf enthusiasts, with the renowned Portsalon Golf Club nearby.
-Additionally, you can explore nearby beaches, go hiking along scenic trails, or engage in water activities in the Atlantic.
+You can explore nearby beaches, go hiking along scenic trails, or engage in water activities in the Atlantic.

 3. Nagles Camping and Caravan Park